sobjornstad/tabularium/docs/manual.md

 ## The Limits area

-At the very bottom of the window is the limits area.
-The limits area supplements the search area with additional constraints on what entries and occurrences appear.
+At the very bottom of the window is the Limits area.
+The Limits area supplements the Find area with additional constraints on what entries and occurrences appear.

-There are two sections, the entry limits and the occurrence limits (but as described in the section on the Entries area, the occurrence limits can also limit what entries appear if they cause an entry to have no matching occurrences).
+There are two sections, the entry limits (*Show entries for* section) and the occurrence limits (*Limit occurrences by* section).
+As described in the section on the Entries area, the occurrence limits can also limit what entries appear if they cause an entry to have no matching occurrences.

 The entry limits let you limit the displayed entries by classification; entries whose classification is unchecked will not be displayed.
 You can click the